AlgorithmsTwo Pointers

 Maintain a pair of pointers to carry out logic efficiently, often used in sorted arrays or linked lists.

 The Two Pointers technique is a pattern that uses two pointers to solve problems efficiently.
 These pointers typically move through an array or linked list in a specific way to find a solution.
 The main idea is to have a left pointer and a right pointer, both starting at different indices of the array.
+As we process the data, we move these pointers inward or outward based on conditions specific to the problem.

 Two Pointers: Step-by-Step